 Gas information sheet 35: Carbon Monoxide Gas Alert for Medical Practitioners and Emergency Workers

-Energy Safe Victoria (ESV) wishes to alert medical practitioners, paramedics, firemen and hospital doctors and nursing staff of the danger of carbon monoxide poisoning, which may be caused by faulty domestic gas appliances.
+Energy Safe Victoria (ESV) wishes to alert medical practitioners, paramedics, firefighters and hospital doctors and nursing staff of the danger of carbon monoxide poisoning, which may be caused by faulty domestic gas appliances.

 Medical practitioners need to be thorough and observant when examining their patients, not only asking them about their condition but also asking them about their surroundings, so that vital information is not overlooked.

 Carbon monoxide can emanate from a number of sources and symptoms can be subtle and easily missed.
 They may present as shortness of breath, mild nausea, mild headaches or show as flu-like symptoms.
 Carbon monoxide by its nature is very difficult for people to detect.

 Sources of carbon monoxide

 Carbon monoxide gas is formed when fuels such as natural gas, LP gas, coal, petrol and wood are incompletely burned.
 The following gas appliances may produce carbon monoxide gas:

 - Gas heaters (space heaters, wall furnaces and ducted central heaters).

 - Gas powered refrigerators.

 Questions to ask